Rockies vs. Royals Player Props Betting Odds

 MLB Props Today: Kansas City Royals

-- The Royals will hand the ball to Jordan Lyles (0-9) for his 12th start of the season.
+- The Royals will send Daniel Lynch to the mound for his second start of the season.

-- In 11 starts this season, he's earned a quality start in one of them.

-- Lyles has two starts in a row of five innings or more.

 |Opponent